 I’ve been coming to Mount Desert Island all my life, but I hadn’t been to the top of Cadillac in almost a decade and even though the fog interrupted the view, it was still rather beautiful.
 I love Maine, even when it’s moody, which it so often is, it’s why I’ll always call it home.

 It was so good to just get away for the day.
-To spend time with my husband and explore our home state, to find some of the best donuts ever and watch the boats come into the harbor over a box of wine.
+To spend time with my husband and explore our home state, to find some of the best donuts ever and watch the boats come into the harbor.
 To just be at peace in the misty mountains of Acadia and be happy about life and excited for new chapters and little moments that make me smile.